 Here's the news we've all been waiting for: Mario Kart is now available to download on iOS and Android.
-The release of Mario Kart Tour will be the first time a game from the series has appeared anywhere outside a Nintendo console or an arcade machine, as Nintendo continues to expand its lineup of smartphone games.
+The release of Mario Kart Tour marks the first time a game from the series has appeared anywhere outside a Nintendo console or an arcade machine, as Nintendo continues to expand its lineup of smartphone games.

 When was Mario Kart Tour released?

 While Nintendo originally claimed that Mario Kart Tour would be released by March 2019 at the latest, the company confirmed that Mario Kart Tour had suffered a delay.

 The closed beta tests took place through the summer, and Nintendo finally confirmed in August 2019 that the highly-anticipated game would be released on iOS and Android on 25 September 2019.
 That's today, and you can now download the game on the App Store and Google Play.